crd/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 In JavaScript, a function that doesn't return any value will implicitly return the value `undefined`.
 However, `void` and `undefined` are not the same thing in TypeScript.
-See the reference page [[Why void is a special type]] for a longer discussion about this.

 > `void` is not the same as `undefined`.